hrtzg/koiyo/README.md

 	.use(openai("gpt-4o-mini"))
 	.context("Execute the plan.
 Keep responses brief.");

-// Chain workers together into an agent const app = agent(planner, executor);
+const app = agent(planner, executor);

-// Use the agent
 const response = await app("Say hello in one sentence.");
 console.log(response);
 ```